4.1 Types of leave

 - Students on approved leave must submit a Return to Study form to Monash Graduate Education prior to the leave end date.
 Those on a scholarship should submit this form at least 10 working days prior to return in order for scholarship payments to recommence.

 - General leave provisions for enrolment only and students on non-central (departmental or faculty) scholarships are outlined in Table 1.

-- Special Leave of Absence Provisions for students who are APA, MGS, MIRA, MES, APAI, Monash Silver Jubilee Postgraduate Scholarship, Sir James McNeill Postgraduate Research Scholarship holders are outlined in Table 2.
+- Special Leave of Absence Provisions for students who are on central scholarships such as an RTP Stipend, MGS, MIRA, MES, Monash Silver Jubilee Postgraduate Scholarship, Sir James McNeill Postgraduate Research Scholarship or the Maxwell King PhD Scholarship are outlined in Table 2.